olabazova/rBlog/README.md

 * ...
 # rBlog

-* Credentials for the admin portion of the website:
+Use the following credentials for the admin portion of the website:

 * Username: test@test.com
 * Password: test123